Phytosanitary Certificate for Export

 Phytosanitary certificate for export purposes

-A Phytosanitary certificate for export is issued by the NPPO of the country of origin.
-A Phytosanitary certificate for export declares that the consignment meets Phytosanitary requirements of the country.
-PSC for export also provided in certain re-export situations for regulated articles originating in a country other than the country of re-export if compliance with the Phytosanitary import.
+The NPPO of the country of origin issues a Phytosanitary certificate for export.
+A Phytosanitary certificate for export declares that the consignment meets the country’s Phytosanitary requirements.
+PSC for export is also provided in certain re-export situations for regulated articles in a country other than the country of re-export if compliance with the Phytosanitary import.

 Phytosanitary certificate for re-export purposes